G1OJS/G1OJS.github.io/pages/BandOpticonAppTest.md

 permalink: /BandOpticonAppTest/
 ---
 # Introduction
 Experimental / under early development.
+Displays number of FT8 spots on all bands categorised by zone of origin and reception.
+Updates in real time.

+Refresh the page to reset counters.

 Next steps
-  - also (instead?) count unique calls instead of repeat spots
-  - add clickable functions (e.g. click on band results for detail window, click to change DXCC group etc, reset counters ....)
+  - expire old spots
+  - GUI to edit DXCCs
+  - Extra detail?
+What to include?
+Active Tx call list?

 # BandOpticon
 <html>